Seneca-BSA/bsa/docs/ses250/lab2.md

 1. Change the DMM "Range" setting back to Auto then set the power supply output back to 5V.
 Take a look at the current output value (Figure 2.11 (8)) from the power supply.

-    > **Lab Question 5:** Does this value agrees with the Ohm's law connection you made earlier in the pre-lab?
+    > **Lab Question 5:** Does this value agree with the Ohm's law calculation you made earlier in the pre-lab?

 1. Turn off the DC power supply and disconnect the alligator clips.

-Once you've completed all the above steps, ask the lab professor or instructor over and demostrate you've completed the lab and written down all your observation.
+Once you've completed all the above steps, ask the lab professor or instructor over and demostrate that you've completed the lab and written down all your observations.
 You might be asked to explain some of the concepts you've learned in this lab.

-## Post-Lab

-1. Using the skills and knowledge acquired from this lab, answer the post-lab question(s) on blackboard.
-Due one week after the lab.